 States Where AGs Are Taking Action

-In the absence of proper regulations, companies are currently marketing unregulated, low-quality amplification devices as hearing aids.
+As proper regulations are finalized and implemented, companies are currently marketing unregulated, low-quality amplification devices as hearing aids.
 This has prompted more than 17 states’ attorneys general (AGs) – both Democrats and Republicans – to warn consumers about these harmful products.